Propaganda through media: Terrorism

 "Using little-known content uploading services, anonymous text-pasting sites and multiple backup Twitter accounts, a select group of ISIS operatives managed to evade administrators' controls to spread the Cantlie video, titled Lend Me Your Ears, around the web within a few hours."

 In another example of propaganda, Abdulrahman, the operator al-Hamid used the techniques of hashtagging in a Twitter post to gain the heat of the topics to disseminate the information.
 A great deal of followers of Hamid on Twitter were demanded to find the highest trending topics in the UK and popular account names they could jump on to get the largest possible reach.
 As @Abu_Laila wrote: "We need those who can supply us with the most active hashtags in the UK.
 And also the accounts of the most famous celebrities.
 I believe that the hashtag of Scotland's separation from Britain should be the first."

-College recruiting

-College coaches are now using Twitter as a way of drawing in new recruits.
-Since most college coaches have a plethora of followers, they can use their platform to help a recruit and get attention by posting about him/her.
-This approach is most commonly used on football players because if a coach posts about them it makes them feel wanted and respected.
-One example of how coaches use Twitter to recruit would be taking a photo of the recruit playing football and photo shop it to make it look like the recruit is wearing the uniform of that particular college and then posting it to their Twitter.
-This gives the fan base a chance to react and praise the athlete which is essential because a recruit might make his college decision based on what school and fan base shows the most love.
-Recruits can also use their Twitter as a platform to help get them noticed by college coaches.
-An athlete can showcase his talent to the world by posting his highlight tape and simply waiting for a coach to see it.
-Players must be careful about the content that they post however, because in today's world coaches will not offer a scholarship to anyone who has anything bad on their account.